 4 Con: High Population

 California is densely populated, especially in well-known cities like Los Angeles and Anaheim.
-The current population of California is 39.35 million peopleOpens in a new tab., and that doesn’t even include the number of tourists that visit this state every year.
+The current population of California is 39.35 million people, and that doesn’t even include the number of tourists that visit this state every year.

 When it comes to tourists, California thrives on the business that tourists give the state.
-In 2021, about 213.5 million touristsOpens in a new tab. visited California, which is an extremely high number of people, especially when you consider how many people already live in the state.
+In 2021, about 213.5 million tourists visited California, which is an extremely high number of people, especially when you consider how many people already live in the state.
 Because of the population and tourists, businesses and sidewalks are often crowded, making it hard to navigate the city.

 5 Pro: Great Food